randlab/geone/README.md

    - `ex_pgs.ipynb`: example of pluri-Gaussian simulations in 1D, 2D and 3D (categorical, conditional or not), based on two latent Gaussian fields
 - Ohter algorithms based on random processes:
    - `ex_randProcess.ipynb`: example of Poisson point process, and Chentsov simulation in 1D, 2D and 3D
+- Miscellaneous:
+   - `ex_rex_image2d_rgb.ipynb`: some functions to read image from 'png' files